mgwidmann/scrivener_html/README.md

 <%= pagination_links @page, previous: Phoenix.HTML.raw("&leftarrow;"), next: Phoenix.HTML.raw("&rightarrow;") %>
 ```

-There are three view styles currently supported:
+There are five view styles currently supported:

 - `:bootstrap` (the default) This styles the pagination links in a manner that
   is expected by Bootstrap 3.x.